We've released a new album!

 We’re excited to dance at the first ever Dartmoor Tors Festival this year, celebrating the beauty and power of our beloved Dartmoor.

-We’ve got a mention in this article from West Country Voices and this one in the Mid Devon Advertiser:
+We’ve got a mention in this article from West Country Voices, this one in the Mid Devon Advertiser, and this one from Herald Express.

 Folk music legend Seth Lakeman will be headlining on the Saturday night; other speakers and performers include the international artist Garry Fabian Miller, novelist Fiona Williams, poet/artist Sean Borodale, storytellers Sara Hurley and Lisa Schneidau, and the ‘dark and wild’ Beltane Border Morris side.